Civic Tower (Pavia)

-The Civic Tower was built in the Italian city of Pavia in the 11th century, next to Pavia Cathedral.
-Built to a rectangular footprint, it was 72 m high.
+The Civic Tower (Italian: Torre Civica) was a tower built in the Italian city of Pavia in the 11th century, next to Pavia Cathedral.
+Built to a rectangular base, it was 72 m high.
+The tower collapsed in 1989 and has not been rebuilt.

+Description

-Between 1583 and 1585 the architect Pellegrino Tibaldi led works to add a room at the top of the tower to house the cathedral's bells, which it did until it was moved to a campanile of the cathedral.
+Between 1583 and 1585, the architect Pellegrino Tibaldi led works to add a room at the top of the tower to house the cathedral's bells, which it did until it was moved to a campanile of the cathedral.

+The collapse

 On 17 March 1989, at 8:55 a.m., the Civic Tower collapsed, leaving 8000 m3 of brick, sand and granite rubble.
 The collapse killed four people and injured fifteen.
 It has not been rebuilt, though some elements from it are now on display at the city's Castello Visconteo.

 After the tower's collapse, the Italian government closed the Leaning Tower of Pisa on 7 January 1990 over concerns that the popular tourist site might also be at risk of collapse.